 I started the day in Moe on a Spring day with clear azure skies, heading down towards to Moe South Road.
-The winding road over hills and through dales, the landscape ever changing from bush to pasture land.
+The winding road over hills and through dales, the landscape ever-changing from bush to pasture land.
 I discovered the rural roads.
-The great thing about the roads is that you drive slower and see the amazing vistas.
+The great thing about the streets is that you drive slower and see the fantastic vistas.

-My GPS had stopped working.
-I rely on it far too heavily.
-I felt lost (there’s a map at the end of this article, you’re welcome), and I don’t like being lost.
-Just when I’d given up hope and thought I should have followed the sign to “Narracan Falls Winery”, because there were no significant steep hills, the usual landscape of a waterfall.
-The parking lot pops up just after a bridge over Narracan Creek.
-There were sheep on the hills to my right, cows in the paddock beside the parking lot.
-It definitely wasn’t the typical waterfall.
+My GPS had stopped working and I rely on it far too heavily.
+I felt lost (there’s a map at the end of this article.
+You’re welcome).
+I don’t like being lost.
+Just when I’d given up hope and thought I should have followed the sign to “Narracan Falls Winery” because there were no significant steep hills, the natural landscape of a waterfall.
+The waterfall parking lot pops up just after a bridge over Narracan Creek.
+There were sheep on the grassy noll to my right, cows in the paddock beside the parking lot.
+It wasn’t a typical waterfall.

-Down on my left I first glimpsed Narracan Falls, that were a crevice in the farm land.
-I’d been told they were created by a significant earthquake many years and would be an interesting geological study.
-The waterfall is in a paddock, on farmland, the fence and gate I entered is the last fence you’ll encounter.
-The cows didn’t seem interested in this gorgeous natural feature of their land.
+Down on my left, I first glimpsed Narracan Falls, that is a crevice in the farmland.
+This waterfall was created by a significant earthquake many years and would be an interesting geological study.
+The waterfall is in a paddock, through the fence and gate I entered is the last fence you’ll encounter.
+The cows didn’t seem interested in this impressive natural feature of their land.

 An old tree, a habitat tree looms over the Narracan Falls.
 You can look down on the waterfall, giving a unique perspective.
-Walk down along the top towards the first chair and table, there is a path down to the waterfall.
-Cobalt forget-me-nots bloom in Spring, blanketing the rocks opposite the path.
+Walk down along the top towards the first chair and table.
+There is a path down to the waterfall.
+Cobalt forget-me-nots bloom in Spring, blanketing the rocks opposite the track.

-It’s recommended to stop in Yinnar to grab some food or go to the toilet.
+I recommended stopping in Yinnar to grab some food or go to the toilet.
 You’ll thank me for it later.
-I was rather uncomfortable as I learnt there were no toilets after the fact.
+I was somewhat uncomfortable as I learnt there were no toilets after the fact.

 Morwell River Falls

 Morwell River Falls is a series of three waterfalls over a 15-minute walk down to the riverbed.
-The bush track is slippery, I almost met with the track on a number of occasions with more than just my feet.
+The bush track is slippery.
+I almost met with the trail on several occasions with more than just my feet.
 The bush canopy prevents the forest floor drying.

 It’s a peaceful slow walk through the gentle giants.
-Past the stone table, ducking under the tree that grows low over the path.
+Past the stone table, ducked under the tree that grows low over the path.
 See the Loch Ness monster rising out of the water.
-The waterfall is dwarfed by the jumbo trees surrounding it.
+The waterfall dwarfed by the gigantic trees surrounding it.

 There is a brown (tourist) sign that says Tarra Bulga National Falls 40 to the right.
 Don’t take it’s a trap.
-I did, lucky it was a Spring day and there hadn’t been much rain in the days earlier.
-Although, this didn’t stop every pothole being full of muddy water, spraying all over the sedan.
-I was not prepared for an offroad .
-Incidentally, 40 by logging tracks is not less than 40 minutes.
-There were some great views but not worth the close brushes with wildlife.
+I did, lucky it was a Spring day, and there hadn’t been much rain in the days earlier.
+This didn’t stop every pothole being full of muddy water, spraying all over the car.
+I was not prepared for offroad especially at Forty km per hour by logging tracks is not less than 40 minutes.
+There were great views but not worth the close brushes with wildlife.
 A wombat bounced across the road as opposed to lumbering in, I believed, was the only mode wombats could walk in.

-There are no facilities at Tarra Falls.
-If I had my time over again I would have taken the road from Churchill to Loy Yang, and stopped in Churchill at Mathison Park, Hyland Lake for toilets and see some ducks full of personality.
-There is a great walk at Hyland Park and view of Mount Tassie.
+There are no facilities at Tarra waterfall.
+If I had my time over again, I would have taken the road from Churchill to Loy Yang.
+Stopped in Churchill via Mathison Park, Hyland Lake for toilets and see some ducks full of personality.
+Enjoyed the excellent walk at Hyland Park and view of Mount Tassie.

 Tarra Bulga National Park

-Tarra Falls is glimpsed, from the car park.
+The Falls are glimpsed, from the car park.
 It’s a series of steps to the viewing area.
-The steps are brown stones and can be wet and slippery.
+The steps are brownstones and can be wet and slippery.
 There is a Youtube clip of the waterfall at the end of the article of Tarra Falls.

 Just a short drive back towards is the Tarra Valley Picnic area is the walking track to Cyathea Falls.
-There are dinosaurs along the Tarra Valley walking track to Cyathea Falls.
+There are dinosaurs along the Tarra Valley walking trail to Cyathea Falls.